yu-lab-vt/AQuA2-Cloud/readme.md

 AQuA2-Cloud is a online version of AQuA2 that runs in a docker container with network connectivity and capability for remote usage of AQuA2 and its core features.
 It uses the [MATLAB version of AQuA2](https://github.com/yu-lab-vt/AQuA2) as a logical back-end with custom-wrapper enabled forwarding of the GUI state.
 Multiple simulatenous users are supported.

+It is intended to be deployed by groups, individuals, or institutions looking to enable networked multi-user conduct of spatiotemporal biological imaging analysis on a particular hardware system through a web interface.

 AQuA2-Cloud supports all functionality of AQuA2 **except** for:
 - CFU Analysis
 - Viewing 3D data